 David and Heather are active club and board members of a local cycling group and have each raced to multiple state and regional cycling championships.
 They look forward to being able to continue to “Complete the Circle” as they introduce their winter friends, to their spring, summer and fall cycling friends!

 Jon Sherwood, Volunteer Coordinator

-He earned a degree in journalism from Keene State College in New Hampshire in 1978.
+He earned a degree in journalism from Keene State (NH) College.
 After six years as a reporter, editor and photographer for a variety of newspapers in New Jersey and New England, the bike bug convinced him to give up journalism for a career in the bicycle industry.
 He bought his first mountain bike in 1990.
-For the past three years, he wrote a weekly newspaper column on the outdoors, frequently focusing on mountain-biking.
-He is currently writing a book outlining the various mountain-bike parks maintained by Jersey Off-Road Mountain Bicycle Association (JORBA).
+For several years, he wrote a weekly newspaper column on the outdoors, frequently focusing on mountain biking.

-Jon owned a bicycle shop in North Jersey for seven years, and has worked as a regional manager for an 18-store chain in Pennsylvania, as well as other bicycle manufacturers and bike shops.
+Jon owned a bicycle shop in North Jersey for seven years, and has worked as a regional manager for an 18-store chain, as well as other bicycle manufacturers and bike shops.
 His passion for cycling goes back to elementary school.
-In 1980, he joined several friends for a five-week bicycle tour in France.
-In 1984 he and a partner cycle-toured from New Jersey to Mississippi.
-He rode the seven-day San Juan Huts tour with friends in 2008.
-He has organized many shorter cycle tours for friends.
+He has toured extensively by bicycle, including a five-week tour in France and a month-long tour from New Jersey to Mississippi.
+He has ridden the seven-day San Juan Huts MTB tour.
+He has organized many shorter cycle tours with friends.